 In 1977 the Company set up a Jubilee Award for the foundry industry to commemorate the Queen's Silver Jubilee.
 An annual prize consisting of a medal and attendance at the World Foundry Congress, is given to a person aged under thirty two who has produced the best piece of development work in the ferrous foundry industry.
 The winner is selected with the help of the Institute of Cast Metals Engineers.

-The Company encourages the study of ironwork through student bursaries at colleges of further education.
-Grants are also made to organisations for the restoration of historic ironwork and the creation of new decorative iron and steel work.
+The Company encourages high standards of quality in the use of iron and steel.
+Grants are made to organisations for the restoration of historic ironwork and the creation of new decorative iron and steel work.

 Through this fund, the Company gives grants to organisations connected to its historic traditions and to the City of London, for example the Sea Cadets and Army Cadets, the Lord Mayor's Appeal and Guildhall School of Music and Drama.